Motor vehicle accidents are:

 However, additional treatment, such as physical therapy, can significantly increase costs.
 In addition, if the back or neck injuries were severe, debilitating, or paralyzing, the settlement amount could be much higher.

 Other damage to tissues and tendons may receive compensation between $10,000 and $100,000.
 If an injury requires more extensive medical care or is life-altering, the settlement figure increases accordingly.

 However, many victims have received significantly more.
 Catastrophic injuries, such as spinal cord or vertebrae damage, could receive a settlement in the hundreds of thousands or millions of dollars.
 For example, someone with a permanent disability or catastrophic injury may be as much as $1 million to $5 million.

 Statute of limitations

 A statute of limitations is a law that sets the maximum time that parties have to file a lawsuit after an injury.
 The statute of limitations can vary depending on the claim, but the statute of limitations in New York generally provides three years from the injury or the diagnosis of the injury.
 After the statute of limitations passes, the injured person cannot file suit.

 Have you suffered a neck or back injury due to a car accident?

 A neck or back injury can have serious, long-term consequences.
 You may be considering legal action if you have a neck or back injury from a car accident.
-A skilled, experienced car accident attorney will fight to obtain the best possible settlement for your case.
-For more information or a free case evaluation, contact a car accident lawyer near you today.
+An experienced car accident attorney from Finkelstein & Partners will fight to obtain the best possible settlement for your case.
+For more information or a free consultation, contact a car accident lawyer near you today.